-Speaking of which, UTS says that they put a lot of it on the hour and minute hands, as well as on the indices, so the watch is very bright.
+Speaking of which, UTS says that they put a lot of it on the hour and minute hands, as well as on the indices, so the dial is very bright.

-The timepieces will be sold in stainless steel and a tad flashier (but also less practical) PVD-coated versions.
+There will be a stainless steel, as well as a tad flashier (but also less practical) PVD-coated version.